1. Home

 At our Shanghai factory in China, we have introduced a system for collecting, storing, and reusing wastewater from production of pure water used for cosmetics production.
 We reuse the wastewater as cooling water for cooling tower and for various other purposes.
 As a result of these aggressive reduction activities, in 2023 the overall water consumption at the Shanghai factory decreased by no less than 20% from the previous year.
 At our Hsinchu factory in Taiwan, we reuse 100% of the wastewater from our water purification systems as cooling water for cooling tower.

 To ensure more effective use of water, we focus on circular systems that clean water and reuse or recycle it within the process.
+We process the used water through water treatment facilities and conduct regular monitoring of the treated water to ensure that the water quality meets the standards established by regulations.
 At our Kakegawa factory, we launched a Discharged Water Recycling System in 2023.
 With this system, we recycle some of the discharged wastewater to use it as makeup water for motive power facilities, in an effort to make efficient use of water resources and reduce their consumption.
 This has enabled cyclic use of wastewater from production process, which was discharged before.
 Use of this system enables to reuse approx. 12,000 ㎥ of water every year.
 It means water reduction equivalent to approximately 15.6% of water consumed at the Kakegawa factory.
 At our Osaka Ibaraki factory in Japan, we introduced a circular system that utilizes re-used water to cool the manufacturing tanks.
 This system enables an annual reduction in water consumption of around 65,000 ㎥.
 Other new water utilization initiatives include optimizing our pure water manufacturing equipment — as we have done at our Nasu factory in Japan, for example.
 Pure water manufacturing consumes approximately half of all water used at the factory.
 Through this initiative, as well as other water recycling schemes, we reduced our annual water consumption by around 72,000 ㎥, an amount that is approximately one third of the factory’s annual water usage.

 At our Gien factory in France, we switched from water-based cleaning to alcohol-based cleaning for our fragrance manufacturing equipment and transportation components.
 The alcohol used is cleaned and reused in the process repeatedly.